mheberger/delineator/README.md

 delineate --help
 ```

-The CSV file must contain at minimum `id`, `lat`, and `lon` columns.
+For batch delineation, the CSV file must contain at minimum `id`, `lat`, and `lon` columns.
 Other columns are OK but will be ignored by the script.
+Example CSV file:

 ```
 id,lat,lon,name